jchapuis/fullstackscala-scaladays2025/slides.md

 ![](title_full_wide.png)

-^ Wait, full-stack Scala? do you mean full-stack, as in including the front-end?
+^ - Welcome everyone to this talk about full-stack Scala

 ---
 ## What? _**front-end**_ in Scala? 😮

+^ - Wait, full-stack Scala? you mean full-stack, as in including the front-end?

 ---
 ## What? _**front-end**_ in Scala?